 Meet Our Team

 Hailing from Minnesota, Ashley is happy to now call St. Pete home.
 Coming from a family of entrepreneurs, she’s got the passion that keeps the Bench moving forward.
 She juggles everything from content curation to community supporters and day-to-day tasks like answering phones.
-She is also the current Secretary for the Magnolia Heights Neighborhood Association.
+She is also the Secretary for the Magnolia Heights Neighborhood Association and serves on the board for the MLK Business District.
 In her spare time, she enjoys yoga and exploring the city with Tony and their larger-than-average chihuahuas, Ryker and Stella.

 Born and raised in Tampa, Tony brings 11 years publishing experience to the Bench.
 He’s the guy that makes sure our shirt is tucked in, our I’s are dotted and T’s are crossed before we go to press.
 He also moonlights as our entire IT department.
 Outside of GBM, he spends time honing his skills as a real estate photographer/videographer, and also serves as the Vice President of the Magnolia Heights Neighborhood Association.
 A fan of basketball, craft beer and anything moderate, Tony’s laid-back vibe keeps GBM running smoothly.